jondaiello/css-media-query-performance/README.md

 * CSS files broken out into different media queries.
 * CSS inside &lt;style&gt; element on the page

-The methods above will be tested utilizing min-width and max-width approaches.
+The methods above will be tested utilizing min-width (mobile first) and max-width approaches.